sambitdash/PDFIO.jl/README.md

 author.
 Hence, the author cannot make those files available to general public for distribution under the source code license.
 However, the author is grateful to the PDF document [library](http://www.stillhq.com/pdfdb/db.html) maintained by [mikal@stillhq.com](mikal@stillhq.com).
-Some of the files have to downloaded from the database for unit testing of the documents.
+However, these files are no longer available in the link above.

 Some files are also included from [openpreserve](https://github.com/openpreserve/format-corpus/tree/master/pdfCabinetOfHorrors).
 These files can be distributed with [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

+However, test files may have different licensing that the `PDFIO`.
+Hence we have now uploaded most test files to another project under [PDFTest](https://github.com/sambitdash/PDFTest).